kylekirkby/96boardsJekyllDocumentation/README.md

 trying to build the 96boards site.
 Before you build the site use the following steps to make sure your environment is setup for a Jekyll build.

 ## \_config.yml
 This file holds the configuration settings for the Jekyll website such as site source folder path and the site destination path.
+You can find the Jekyll official documentation of configuration [here](https://jekyllrb.com/docs/configuration/).

 |    Config Option    |                        Meaning and usage                           |
 |---------------------|:------------------------------------------------------------------:|